 Survey of issues in Japanese language use.
 Areas covered include dialectical variation, language attitudes, gender differences, and pragmatics.
-Prerequisite: either JAPAN 311 or JAPAN 334, which may be taken concurrently.
+Prerequisite: either JAPAN 311, JAPAN 312, JAPAN 313, or JAPAN 334, which may be taken concurrently.

 This course introduces issues related to Japanese language use--specifically considering connections between Japanese language and Japanese society, particularly guiding students in conducting research on topics of interest in Japanese Language in Society.
 Topics to be covered in lecture and course readings focus on the diversity of language in Japan including Japanese dialects, minority languages in Japan (Japanese sign language, Korean, Chinese, Brazilian, English) code-switching, and English education in Japan.
 The course will be taught in a lecture/discussion format.
 Discussions will include not only what is learned from lectures and readings, but also will incorporate results of student investigations into sociolinguistic issues.